resource-watch/slate/source/includes/dev/_microservice_dev_guide.md

 Due to a recent infrastructure migration, some `README` files may mention old dependencies that have since been replaced with newer equivalents.
 Here are the old dependencies you may find, and their newer equivalent:

-- Elasticsearch 5: it has seen been replaced by AWS Elasticsearch Service (based on Elasticsearch 7), which is based on [Open Distro for Elasticsearch](https://opendistro.github.io/for-elasticsearch/).
+- Elasticsearch 5: it has been replaced by AWS Elasticsearch Service (based on Elasticsearch 7), which is based on [Open Distro for Elasticsearch](https://opendistro.github.io/for-elasticsearch/).

 #### Configuration